askmeegs/build-a-platform-with-krm/2-how-krm-works/partB-introducing-krm.md

 3. The Kubernetes APIServer "admitted" the resource into the API.
 4. The Kubernetes APIServer stored the resource in `etcd`.
 5. The Kubernetes Controllers responsible for Deployments picked up on the new Deployment in their next loop, and marked 3 replicas as "Pending" / to be scheduled.
-6. The Kubernetes Scheduler sees the `Pending` Pods and finds suitable Nodes for the Pods to run on. (eg. checks if the Node has enough CPU/Memory to run that Pod).
+6. The Kubernetes Scheduler sees the `Pending` Pods and finds suitable Nodes for the Pods to run on. (eg. checks if the Node has enough CPU/Memory to run that Pod.)
 7. The `kubelet` on the assigned Nodes starts the 3 `nginx` containers.
 You can see which Nodes are running which Pods using the `-o wide` flag.

 ```